 3. A Model of Emotional Schemas

 4. Initial Assessment and Interview

 8. Coping with Ambivalence

 IV.
 Social Emotions and Relationships

 , PhD, is Director of the American Institute for Cognitive Therapy in New York and Clinical Professor of Psychology in the Department of Psychiatry at Weill Cornell Medical College.
 His research focuses on individual differences in emotion regulation.
 Dr. Leahy is Associate Editor of the International Journal of Cognitive Therapy

-and is past president of the Association for Behavioral and Cognitive Therapies, the International Association for Cognitive Psychotherapy, and the Academy of Cognitive Therapy.
-He is the 2014 recipient of the Aaron T. Beck Award from the Academy of Cognitive Therapy.
+and is past president of the Association for Behavioral and Cognitive Therapies, the International Association for Cognitive Psychotherapy, and the Academy of Cognitive and Behavioral Therapies.
+He is the 2014 recipient of the Aaron T. Beck Award from the Academy of Cognitive and Behavioral Therapies.
 Dr. Leahy has published numerous books, including, most recently, the coauthored volumes Treatment Plans and Interventions for Bulimia and Binge-Eating Disorder

 ; Treatment Plans and Interventions for Depression and Anxiety Disorders, Second Edition

 ; and Emotion Regulation in Psychotherapy

 Mental health practitioners, including clinical psychologists, psychiatrists, clinical social workers, counselors, and psychiatric nurses.